yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-troubleshoot.md

 #### Peering connection status is Expired (AWS only)

 The peering request was not accepted.
-Retry the peering connection.
+Recreate the peering connection.

 #### Peering connection status is Failed